 - Non hay libro tan malo, que no tenga algo Bueno (there is no book so bad, that it does not have anything good).

 The saying is basically telling us that whatever we do in life teaches us a lesson, more or less.
 It may end up not being as important as the rest, but there is always going to be something we can get from it – like a story to tell or an experience to share.
+Be sure to pick up souvenirs along the way in order to remind you of the good times.

 - Piedra sin agua no aguza en la Fragua (from nothing, nothing can come).

 Again, the saying is basically telling us not to be lazy.
 If we don’t act on things that we want to happen, nothing will really happen.
-If you have a dream, you have to chase for it.
+If you have a dream, you have to chase it.
 It will not just come to you while doing nothing at all.
 You reap what you sow, as the other saying goes.

 - Qué bonito es ver la lluvia y no mojarse (how nice it is to see the rain without getting wet).